How to Work Effectively in a Distributed Workforce

 What is a Distributed Workforce

 A distributed team comprises remote employees who work collaboratively on the same tasks while not being physically together.
 The employee location for these teams could be in home offices or coworking spaces in the same city or country.
+Because coworking space is the future of work environment.
 They can also be on opposite sides of the globe.

 A distributed workforce is a company or department that is composed entirely of distributed teams.
 Usually, the CEO or team/project managers for this workforce will be centrally located at the company headquarters to monitor the team’s progress, make big picture decisions, assign tasks, and adjust management structures.